sjbiaga/urru/README.md

             _

-An "`undo`" has a `move` field thats holds the corresponding move, i.e., that can be "undone".
+An "`undo`" has a `move` field that holds the corresponding move, i.e., that can be "undone".
 This field is preserved even in a "`redo`", because the latter holds the "`undo`" in its `undo` field, and so the move - via `undo.move`.
 For `game-fill`, a move in the opposite direction as the previous, it is intercepted